 The Bank has securities acquired abroad kept in safe custody by a foreign third-party custodian.
-The customer obtains for securities held abroad a so-called credit in foreign securities depository, the subject matter of which is the contractual claim to similar, but not to the same securities.
-This claim of the customer vis-à-vis the Bank corresponds to the share held by the Bank for the customer's account in the entire portfolio of securities of the same type held by the Bank for its customers abroad according to the relevant legal provisions and customs.
-The safekeeping of securities at a third-party custodian abroad is subject to the legal provisions of this third-party custodian; this may affect the customer's rights with regard to the affected financial instruments and funds.
-If the third-party custodian holds the securities at another custodian (e.g. the central securities depository of the relevant country), the legal provisions of such depository and/or the storage location applies.
-The Bank generally holds the securities in trust for the customer.
-If the procurement of ownership or co-ownership rights of the customer in the securities is not possible according to the legal system of the relevant storage country, the Bank acquires a comparable legal status.
-The separation of the Bank's own portfolios from the customer's portfolio is guaranteed, amongst others, by organisational measures, such as bank records and customer custodian account statements.
+The client obtains for securities held abroad a so-called credit in foreign securities depository, the subject matter of which is the contractual claim to similar, but not to the same securities.
+This claim of the client vis-à-vis the Bank corresponds to the share held by the Bank for the client's account in the entire portfolio of securities of the same type held by the Bank for its clients abroad according to the relevant legal provisions and customs.
+The safekeeping of securities at a third-party custodian abroad is subject to the legal provisions of this third-party custodian; this may affect the client's rights with regard to the affected financial instruments and funds.
+If the third-party custodian holds the securities at another custodian applies.
+The Bank generally holds the securities in trust for the client.
+If the procurement of ownership or co-ownership rights of the client in the securities is not possible according to the legal system of the relevant storage country, the Bank acquires a comparable legal status.
+The separation of the Bank's own portfolios from the client's portfolio is guaranteed, amongst others, by organisational measures, such as bank records and client custodian account statements.

-Protection of customer funds:
+Protection of client funds:

-The Bank ensures that the compliance with the legal provisions with regard to the protection of customer funds and financial instruments is guaranteed by an adequality qualified and authorised person.
+The Bank ensures that the compliance with the legal provisions with regard to the protection of client funds and financial instruments is guaranteed by an adequality qualified and authorised person.